-Alfred and Hala Habasky are members of the Lord's Church in Cairo, Egypt, where they feel called to evangelism.
+Alfred Habasky and family are members of the Lord's Church in Cairo, Egypt, where they feel called to evangelism.
 Dealing in large with the Muslim religion, they face hardships, terrorist threats, and danger on a daily basis.
 Despite this, they continue to distribute God's word through a church 'book store,' pursue one-on-one Bible studies, and send a sermon once a week to the World Radio Program.

 Eddie & Elsie Nkosi

 South African Bible College